 Keep your inventory in a safe place.

 Store your home inventory in more than one location outside your home, such as an electronic back-up, office, or with a family member.

-For referrals to professionals who can assist with a home inventory, contact your independent agent or broker.
+For referrals to professionals who can assist with a home inventory, contact your independent broker.